RealA10N/alon.kr/src/routes/posts/circuit-complexity/+page.md

 $$

 After plugging $s=2^n/n$ and simplifying the expression above, we get <Footnote><p>
-For convenience, let's take the logarithm of both sides:
+We assume that $s \ge n$.
+Then, for convenience, let's take the logarithm of both sides:

 $$
     \log\left( \left|\mathcal{A}\right| \right) \le \log \left( 4^2 \cdot (2s)^2 \right)^s